scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 ## Path Authorization

 A central property of the SCION path-aware data plane is path authorization.
 Path authorization guarantees that data packets always traverse the network along path segments authorized in the control plane by all on-path ASes.
-This section discusses how an adversary may attempt to violate the path-authorization property, as well as SCION's prevention mechanisms to these attacks.
-The following attacks are imaginable:
+This section discusses how an adversary may attempt to violate the path-authorization property, as well as SCION's prevention mechanisms to these attacks; either an attacker can attempt to create unauthorized hop fields, or they can attempt to create illegitimate paths assembled from authentic individual hop fields.

-- Crafting unauthorized hop fields (see [](#crafting)),
-- modifying the validity period of a path segment (see [](#mod-validity)), or
-- path splicing, that is, constructing an unauthorized segment by combining hop fields of different valid segments (see [](#path-splicing)).

-### Crafting Unauthorized Hop Fields {#crafting}

-Hop fields are protected with MACs, that are computed using a forwarding key shared across SCION routers within each AS.
-To be able to craft and misuse unauthorized hop fields, an adversary must therefore either obtain the AS forwarding key or crack the underlying MAC algorithm.

-To determine an unknown forwarding key, the adversary may perform a brute-force attack.
-Candidate keys can be validated by checking the MAC contained in sample hop fields.
-Current implementations use 128-bit keys by default, so that such an off-line attack is computationally infeasible in practice.
-In addition, an AS can optionally rotate its forwarding key.
+The main protection mechanism here is the hop field MAC ( see ... ), authenticating the hop field content, consisting of ingress/egress interface identifiers, creation and expiration timestamp and, virtually, the preceding hop field MACs in the path segment.
+Recall that the MAC is computed using the issuing AS's secret "forwarding key" which is shared across the SCION routers and control plane services (only!) within this AS.

+### Forwarding key compromise

+For the current default MAC algorithm, AES-CMAC truncated to 48 bits, key recovery attacks from (any number of) known plaintext/MAC combinations is computationally infeasible, as far as is publicly known.
 In addition, MAC algorithm can be freely chosen by each ASes, enabling algorithmic agility for MAC computations.
-Should a certain MAC algorithm be discovered to be weak or insecure, each AS can quickly switch to a secure algorithm without the need for coordination with other ASes.
+Should a MAC algorithm be discovered to be weak or insecure, each AS can quickly switch to a secure algorithm without the need for coordination with other ASes.

+A more realistic risk to the secrecy of the forwarding key is exfiltration from a compromised router or control plane service.
+An AS can optionally rotate its forwarding key at regular intervals to limit the exposure after a temporary device compromise.
+However, as is perhaps self-evident, such a key rotation scheme cannot mitigate the impact of an undiscovered, permanent compromise of a device.

+### Forging hop field MAC

-As a second method to break a MAC, an adversary might attempt to directly brute-force the MAC itself.
-This requires an online attack: The adversary needs to send one packet per guess for verification.
-For a 6-byte MAC, the adversary would need to try 2<sup>47</sup> (~140 trillion) different MACs to successfully forge the MAC of a single hop field.
-In the unlikely case that an online brute-force attack succeeds, the obtained hop field can be reused until its eventual expiration.
+As a second method to break the path authorization is to directly forge a hop field in an online attack, using the router as an oracle to determine the validity of the hop field MAC.
+The adversary needs to send one packet per guess for verification.
+For a 6-byte MAC, the adversary would need an expected 2<sup>47</sup> (~140 trillion) tries to successfully forge the MAC of a single hop field.

-### Modifying the Validity Period {#mod-validity}

-The metadata for each path segment in a SCION path is stored in the corresponding SCION packet header.
-It includes a timestamp, which is set by the initiator of the PCB.
-The expiry time of the hop fields within a path segment is calculated relative to this timestamp (see also [](#scion-path-type)).

-An adversary could try to manipulate the timestamp, in order to modify the validity period of the hop fields within a path segment.
-However, as both the timestamp and the expiry time build the input for the calculation of a hop field's MAC, an unauthorized change of the timestamp will invalidate the MAC, and will therefore be detected and render the hop field unusable for forwarding..
+As the router only checks MACs during the encoded validity period of the hop field, which is limited by the packet header format to 24 hours, these tries need to occur in a limited time period.
+This results in a seemingly infeasible number of ~1.6e9 guesses per second.
+In the unlikely case that an online brute-force attack succeeds, the obtained hop field can be used until its inevitable expiration after the just mentioned 24 hour limit.

 ### Path Splicing {#path-splicing}